Bikin-Creative/Lineux-Toolchanger/CAD/README.md

 # Dockslide
-Dockslide is an optional addon to recover back any build volume loss encoutered when having a fixed dock location on the existing printer.
+Dockslide is an optional addon to recover back any build volume loss encountered when having a fixed dock location on the existing printer.

 # Thanks to Peter from Blurolls for providing the parts and components for the development of Dockslide